kaltura/DeveloperPortalDocs/documentation/PlayKit/Ads-iOS.md

 playerConfig.plugins[IMAPlugin.pluginName] = adsConfig
 ```

-## Configuring clickthrough
+## Configuring Clickthroughs

-The IMA Plugin offers two options for opening ad landing pages—via an in-app browser, or via Safari.
+The IMA Plugin offers two options for opening ad landing pages — via an in-app browser, or via Safari.
 By default, the plugin will open pages using Safari.
-To update the plugin to use an in-app browser, you’ll need to set webOpenerPresentingController value in AdsConfig object:
+To update the plugin to use an in-app browser, you’ll need to set the `webOpenerPresentingController value` in the AdsConfig object:

 ```
 adsConfig.set(webOpenerPresentingController: webOpenerPresentingController)